Boeing 737: Airframe

 The fuselage cross section and nose are derived from that of the Boeing 707 and Boeing 727.
 Early 737 cockpits also inherited the "eyebrow windows" positioned above the main glareshield, which were a feature of the original 707 and 727 to allow for better crew visibility.
 Contrary to popular belief, these windows were not intended for celestial navigation (only the military T-43A had a sextant port for star navigation, which the civilian models lacked.)
 With modern avionics, the windows became redundant, and many pilots placed newspapers or other objects in them to block out sun glare.
 They were eliminated from the 737 cockpit design in 2004, although they are still installed on customer request.
 The eyebrow windows were sometimes removed and plugged, usually during maintenance overhauls, and can be distinguished by the metal plug which differs from the smooth metal in later aircraft that were not originally fitted with the windows.

+The 737 was designed to sit relatively low to the ground to accommodate the design of smaller airports in the late 1960s which often lacked jetbridges or motorized belt loaders.
+The low fuselage allowed passengers to easily board from a mobile stairway or airstairs (which are still available as an option on the 737 MAX) and for luggage to be hand-lifted into the cargo holds.
+However, the design has proved to be an issue as the 737 has been modernized with larger and more fuel efficient engines.

 The 737's main landing gear, under the wings at mid-cabin, rotates into wheel wells in the aircraft's belly.
 The legs are covered by partial doors, and "brush-like" seals aerodynamically smooth (or "fair") the wheels in the wells.
 The sides of the tires are exposed to the air in flight.
 "Hub caps" complete the aerodynamic profile of the wheels.
 It is forbidden to operate without the caps, because they are linked to the ground speed sensor that interfaces with the anti-skid brake system.
 The dark circles of the tires are clearly visible when a 737 takes off, or is at low altitude.

 From July 2008, the steel landing gear brakes on new NGs were replaced by Messier-Bugatti carbon brakes, achieving weight savings to 550–700 lb depending on whether standard or high-capacity brakes were equipped.
 On a 737-800 this gives a 0.5% improvement in fuel efficiency.

 737s are not equipped with fuel dump systems.
 The original design was too small to require this, and adding a fuel dump system to the later, larger variants would have incurred a large weight penalty.
 Boeing instead demonstrated an "equivalent level of safety".
 Depending on the nature of the emergency, 737s either circle to burn off fuel or land overweight.
-If the latter is the case, the aircraft is inspected by maintenance personnel for damage and then returned to service if none is found.
+If the latter is the case, the aircraft must be inspected by maintenance personnel for damage before being returned to service.